 |2015||Buskerud and Vestfold University College||Educational Resources (15 ECTS, master level)|

 |2004||University of Latvia||Didactics for higher education: Contemporary Theories and Practice|

 Lectures for teachers

 It’s been inspiring to work with other teachers.
 I’ve had lectures and organised several seminars for teachers (usually from 45 minutes to 3 hours in length).
-I have given talks at seminars for teachers in Scandinavian languages in Latvia, Lithuania, Norway, Slovakia and Hungary.
+I have given talks at seminars for teachers in Scandinavian languages in Latvia, Lithuania, Norway, Germany, Slovakia and Hungary.
 Here are examples of some of the topics: